auqone/flanaganCR/README.md

-# Sellery - Modern Ecommerce Platform
+# App - Modern Ecommerce Platform

 A clean, minimal, and robust ecommerce platform built with Next.js 15, TypeScript, and Tailwind CSS.